egandro/proxmox-cpu-affinity/README.md

 - Current UI `tail -f /var/log/proxmox-cpu-affinity.log`
 - Recalculate `AdaptiveCpuInfoParameters` after a CPU hotplug event.
+- Deal with `GetSelections` when VMs are stopped.
+Since we are not a realtime information - just a affinity selector, this might be accurate.
 - Try to get a [Proxmox Patch](PROXMOX-PATCH.md)  applied.
 This is a draft version: <https://github.com/egandro/qemu-server/pull/1>.
 It will help us get rid of hookscripts.

 ## License